alibabacloud-howto/microservices-with-kubernetes/README.md

     5. Add a DNS record

-        After updated the Ingress configuration, add a DNS record for the back-end application which you specified in the Ingress configuration.
+        After updated the Ingress configuration, add a DNS record for the back-end web API application which you specified in the Ingress configuration.

         First, change the working directory to the one which contains the Terraform file we created before,